© 2021 RSM US LLP. All rights reserved.

 Dedicated resources in the nation’s capital

-Our Washington, D.C. office was established on Nov.
-15, 2010, further demonstrating our connectivity with and commitment to key government agencies and organizations headquartered in the nation’s capital.
+RSM established its first Washington, D.C. office in November 2010, further demonstrating the firm’s connectivity with and commitment to key government agencies and organizations headquartered in the nation’s capital.
 The firm’s Washington National Tax (WNT) and federal practices reside at this location.
-In addition, several of our key national nonprofit practice leaders are based from our office in the city.
+In January 2020, RSM established its second downtown Washington, D.C. location by joining forces with Tate & Tryon, P.C., a Washington, D.C.-based accounting firm focused on serving the audit, tax and consulting needs of nonprofit organizations.
+Several of RSM’s key national nonprofit practice leaders are based out of our offices in the Washington, D.C. metro area.

 Washington National Tax